lorenzenv/lorenzenv/README.md

 ### Hi there 👋

-I'm a Data Scientist from Berlin, Germany!
+I'm a Data Scientist from Berlin, Germany.

 - 🌱 I’m currently watching Robert Miles on YouTube!
 - 👯 I’m looking to collaborate on any Chess related projects